ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > “I was molested in childhood by a homosexual.
 Thus, homosexuals are vile creatures, and they must
 > be punished!”

-The speaker assumed that just because he experienced one such incident in his life before, he concluded that all homosexuals are despicable, and that they must be treated with contempt and disgust.
+The speaker assumed that just because they experienced one such incident in their life before, they concluded that all homosexuals are despicable, and that they must be treated with contempt and disgust.